DavidS95/Smokeless_UMAF/README.md

 USE AT YOUR OWN RISK

- **Using this tool you agree also to this rule** **Think twice before committing any change**
+ **Using this tool you agree also to these rules** **Think twice before committing any change**
- **These are real bios settings treat them as such**
+ **These are real bios settings treat them as such** **Not Evey option visable works or should be used** **These are even more true with the BETA version**

 Changing setting could lead to brick, so handle with care, and be sure to have a method to recovery your device if things go wrong.
+For most options a bios clear is suitable however for some of the dangerous settings you might need a proper reflash which is why they are dangerous settings.

 # Know Problem (Read This)
 * Dell User have reported than the normal bios will not load anymore after using this :